Samuel-Lubliner/Oden-Project-TODO/README.md

 `npm install --save-dev html-webpack-plugin`

 HtmlWebpackPlugin by default will generate its own index.html file, even though we already have one in the dist/ folder.
 This means that it will replace our index.html file with a newly generated one.

+## Cleaning up the /dist folder

+In general it's good practice to clean the /dist folder before each build, so that only used files will be generated.
+Let's take care of that with output.clean option.

+Now run an npm run build and inspect the /dist folder.
+If everything went well you should now only see the files generated from the build and no more old files!